 Gravity's split explained (and defended)

-The 50 percent funds payments, fraud, chargebacks, hosting, observability, listing surface, marketing, support, refunds, and developer tooling.
+The platform slice funds payments, fraud, chargebacks, hosting, observability, listing surface, marketing, support, refunds, and developer tooling.
 Stripe's platform economics report (Stripe, 2024) estimates platforms spend 18 to 27 percent of gross on payments and infra alone.
-Add support and trust costs and the 50 percent is closer to break-even than rent.
+Add support and trust costs and the platform slice is closer to break-even than rent.

 [UNIQUE INSIGHT] The number to compare across platforms is not split.
 It's the gap between split and net margin.
 On App Store, that gap is roughly 30 to 45 points of margin loss.
 On Gravity, it's zero.
-The builder's 20 percent is the same 20 percent that hits their bank.
+The builder's share is the same share that hits their bank.

-Why is 20 percent on Gravity pure profit?
+Why is the Gravity builder share pure profit?

 Because the builder writes the agent once and never touches another cost line.
 The Builder Agreement assigns inference, infra, billing, fraud, support, refunds, and distribution to Gravity.
 Forrester's platform economics report (Forrester, 2024) found typical SaaS gross margins sit at 70 to 80 percent, but net margins after CAC drop to 10 to 20 percent.
-Gravity's 20 percent skips CAC entirely.
+Gravity's builder share skips CAC entirely.

 What you don't pay on Gravity